natecraddock/telescope-zf-native.nvim/README.md

 The above settings are the default, so if you are satisfied with the defaults there is no need to change anything.

+To confirm that the extension loaded properly, and that settings are applied, run `:checkhealth zf-native` to view the library path and current settings.

 ### Supported Platforms

 The `lib/` directory contains libraries for: